stelzinga/MF/Management_Framework-Appendix.md

 ### Services
 This explains which Services the Venture provides to Clients.
 The manner in which they are described is specific to the type of Services.
 Because Services are intrinsically linked to Activities, one can choose to provide the description of Services within Activities, and this section can be omitted in that case.

-### Activities
+### Run and Change
-This describes the Activities that make up the Venture.
-For each Activity describe what it is they do, and how they contribute to the Services the Venture offers.
+This describes the Run and Change of the Processes of the Operations.
+It is often broken down in the main Activities.
+For each Activity a description should be given of what it is it does do, and how it contributes to the Services.
 It is possible an Activity is sub-divided in smaller Activities specialising in one or more specific Services, Clients and/or to reflect a geographic distribution of the Activity.
 If the Operating Model is for an Activity and not for a complete Venture. then this section should only focus on the sub-Activities of that Activity.

 ### Groups
-This explains the Group and sub-Groups associated to the Activities and sub-Activities.
+This explains the Group and sub-Groups associated to the Activities and sub-Activities in other words, it explains the Organisation Chart of the Venture.
 Due to the naming convention of Activity = Group it is possible to merge this section into previous Section, if the focus is more on the Activity than on the Groups.

 ### Staff
 This provides details of the Staff involved in the Groups and sub-Groups.
 This may or may not be relevant.
 Typical details would be name, corporate title, job title, roles and responsibilities.

 ### Assets
 This explains the Assets involved in the delivery of the Services across the Activities.
 The total number could be large, and therefore a summary of key ones, or groupings of Assets may be preferred.

 ### Suppliers
 This explains which Suppliers provide Services to the Activities.
 The total number can be quite large, and therefore a focus on key ones, or groupings of them may be preferred.

 ### Liabilities
 This refers to any Liabilities, short and long term, the Venture uses to fund the performance of it's Goals.

 ### Equity
 Equity explains the Equity the Venture uses to achieve its Goals.
 Often this is not relevant for an Activity within a Venture.
 If deemed relevant for an Activity, then details as to how the Equity allocated to the Activity can be mentioned here.

 ### Goals
 This explains the Goals the Venture tries to achieve.
 Given that Goals are standardised, a focus on Sub-Goals (and thus the Roadmap) may be more relevant, particularly if the OM is for an Activity and not a Venture.
 Depending on the OM, Change Goals may or may not be relevant.

 ### Objectives
 This explains the Objectives the Venture performs across the different Activities to achieve the Goals.
 It differentiates between Routines and Projects.
 To avoid a detailed enumeration of such Objectives, they can be regrouped.
 This section is critical to understanding what the Activities do and more importantly, how they do it.
 Like for Change Goals, Projects can be omitted if not deemed relevant.

 ### Management
 This explains the manner in which the Venture is maintained and improved on an ongoing basis.
 It can be broken down in the four Management Functions i.e. Planning, Organising, Leading and Controlling.
 For Planning Goals and Objectives are explained above.
 Other key deliverables that may be discussed are: Mission, Vision, Purpose, SWOT, Bylaws.
 For Organising the above sections on Activities, Groups and Staff may be sufficient.
 Leading focuses on the manner in which the Venture is being directed, and may be less relevant to an Operating Model.
 Controlling may be important, particularly if quality control and risk mitigation are deemed critical to the Venture.

 ### How To Use
 The above details can be used in several ways.
 For starters they are used as preamble in the template note [MGT: 80.Tools-OM-template].
 This note can be used as the input for the Operating Management notes, which should be stored as: [MGT: OM-aaa] in which aaa is the name of the Venture or Activity.
 The note [MGT: OM-ALL] can be used to reflect transversal Activities and thus also transversal Routines.
 The components mentioned above can be reflected in L1 or L2 sections, depending on the required granularity and detail.
 They can form, in the order stated, the basis of a written document or memo, or alternatively they are used in a presentation.
 Not all details need to be used and some can be merged into something more relevant for the Venture.
 Also, above is a suggested level of detail.
 It is possible to add other, more detailed aspects of the Profile e.g. Mission or Finance.
 It is also possible to combine aspects, for example Revenue and Services can be linked in a table showing which Services generated which Revenues, same for Costs and Risk, etc. It may also be relevant to compare Activities (or sub-Activities) to explain how the different Activities contribute to the Venture.
 Ultimately, the Operating Model needs to consider the context in which the Venture operates.
 For example, a manufacturing Venture may have a strong focus on the Suppliers providing raw material (supply chain) and similarly the distribution chain for the delivery of the end Products to Clients.
 On the other hand, for a Service based company like an Investment Bank, a supply chain is less relevant, but risk management of the financial products created or issued, is more critical.
 Therefore, for each Venture the focus will be on different aspects of the Profile Tree, and the manner in which they are described will be different in each case.
 If the above is used for the Operating Model of an Activity within the Venture, then much can be kept as is, but the focus should of course be on what is relevant to the Activity.
 So certain aspects of the Environment may not impact a specific Activity, so it can be left out.
 Once the Operating Model has been completed as a one-off it should be maintained regularly.
 ________________________________________
 ## COM (Framework)
 A Current Operating Model focuses on what the Operating Model is used today.